openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     todo: const PI:()=>int = ():int=>{return 5};function PI():float{return 3.14};let a = PI(); error: a is 5
     todo: need scpec clarification

-Declarations must be distinguishable in a declaration scope.
+Each declaration in the declaration scope must be *distinguishable*.
 A :index:`compile-time error` occurs otherwise.

-Declarations are distinguishable if they:
+Declarations are *distinguishable* if:

--  Have different names;
+-  They have different names;

--  Are distinguishable by signatures (see :ref:`Declaration Distinguishable by Signatures`).
+-  They are distinguishable by signatures (see :ref:`Declaration Distinguishable by Signatures`).

 .. index::